 Hello.
-I’m a writer, scholar and former ballet dancer based in London.
+I’m a writer, critic and scholar of French and Comparative Literature based in New York and Paris.

 Previously, I studied Philosophy and Cultural Studies at the Université Libre de Bruxelles (BA), the École Normale Supérieure in Paris (MA) and Goldsmiths, University of London (MA).
 I completed my PhD in French and Comparative Literature at the University of Edinburgh.